logfellow/logstash-logback-encoder/README.md

 * `#asLong{...}` - evaluates the pattern in curly braces and then converts resulting string to a long (or a null if conversion fails).
 * `#asDouble{...}` - evaluates the pattern in curly braces and then converts resulting string to a double (or a null if conversion fails).
 * `#asJson{...}` - evaluates the pattern in curly braces and then converts resulting string to json (or a null if conversion fails).
+* `#tryJson{...}` - evaluates the pattern in curly braces and then converts resulting string to json (or just the string if conversion fails).

 So this example...